sgrif/talks/Attributes API/presentation.md

 # What goes into a great API

 1. Identify what is missing
-2. Have a rough idea of what you want the API to look like
+2. **Roughly** decide what you want it to look like
-3. Test test test
+3. HAVE GOOD TESTS
 4. Create the objects which will make up your system
-5. Dogfood your system internally
+5. Use your objects internally
 6. Manually compose those together as needed
 7. Extract DSLs where there is duplication or pain